-To make things worse, VPN blocking can even interrupt your day-to-day anonymous browsing, for instance using a public WiFi at an airport.
+To make things worse, VPN blocking can even interrupt your daily anonymous browsing, such as using public WiFi at an airport.

 Exemplary VPN services like ExpressVPN or NordVPN can help you get around such blocks and continue your anonymous private browsing experience while enjoying online content across the globe.